eignnx/prolog-cfg/Readme.md

 It then learns the word so that next time you run the parser, it remembers what it learned.

+## References
+This grammar was based heavily on the one developed by Michael A. Covington in [Natural Language Processing for Prolog Programmers](http://www.covingtoninnovations.com/books/NLPPP.pdf).

 ## Examples

 ```prolog